Kvinner og Klær: History and profile

 The magazine, which is headquartered in Oslo, is owned by Aller Media and is published weekly.
 The editor is Gjyri Helén Werp, who took over for Bente Engesland in 2008.

 The target group of the magazine is women in their 30s.
 In 2003 KK was one of the best-selling two women's magazines in Norway with a circulation of 70,000 copies.
-The 2010 circulation of the magazine down to 48,604 copies.
-Its circulation down to 44,017 copies in 2012.
+The 2010 circulation of the magazine was down to 48,604 copies.
+Its circulation decreased to 44,017 copies in 2012.